madikarizma/github-labels-sync/README.md

 # GitHub Labels Sync

+Managing default repository labels via GitHub is time-consuming and inefficient.
+This project accomplishes 2 things:

 1. Define labels for single or groups of repositories in one place.
-2. Run a single command to sync changes.
+2. Run a single command to sync changes with each target repository.

 ## Getting started